mfroeh/Eule.py/README.md

 The Macros work on all Resolutions.\
 Supported _Auto Stuff_ Resolutions can be found on the bottom.

-There are two different Versions.\
+There are two different Versions
-* Eule.py works with Image Recognition
+* Eule.py works with Image Recognition.
-* Eule.py__noIR The difference between them beeing Image Recognition.\
+* Eule.py__noIR doesnt support Image Recognition.

 ## Macros